kenzodrtenma/google-profile-catcher/README.md

 Then all you have to do is click on the "Login" button and then catch your info. :sunglasses:.

 ## Facing issues?
+If you have issues related to the Google Social Login integration, i recommend again to read the docs on the "Recommendations" session.

+Additionally, here's some valious tips
+- Remember to add your localhost URL to the "Authorized JavaScript Origins" in your Google project, then restart your application, it should take some minutes to your permission error disappear.
-Feel free to open issues, or even pull requests to this repo! 😄
+- Feel free to open issues, or even pull requests to this repo. 😄